embleem/weather-app/README.md

 You can access the Weather Application in two ways:

-1. **Deployed Website:** You can access the application by clicking the deployed website link.
-[Insert deployed website link here]
+1. **Deployed Website:** You can access the application by clicking the deployed website link. [https://embleem.github.io/weather-app/]

 2. **Downloading the Code:** If you prefer to run the application locally or want to explore the code, you can clone or download the repository to your local machine.
 Follow the instructions in the Getting Started section below.